Fear of Failure. Breaking free!

 But if the fear overwhelms you, your courage can evaporate and you can feel stuck.
 You may be feeling it right now.
 You may know of others who are feeling it too.

-Nothing seems certain right now.
+Nothing seems certain.
 And with this lack of certainty comes fear.

 There is the fear of doing nothing.
 The fear of doing a new thing.
-Fear of failure.
+The fear of failure.
 It’s the same as it ever was.

-Here are some thoughts from a group of business owners on how to manage and overcome fear.
+Here are some thoughts from business leaders we have supported over the years on how to manage and overcome fear.

-These are real life strategies which emerged from an outdoor Fresh Air Leadership walkshop we ran a year or so ago in the Scottish Highlands.
+These are real life strategies which emerged from a number of outdoor Team Walkshops.
 They feel enduringly applicable.

 Symptoms and behaviours

-We discussed the way fear manifested itself in everyday life, and these are the symptoms many in the group reported.
+We discussed the way fear manifested itself in everyday life, and these are the symptoms many of the CEOs and executives reported.
 People were surprised to see that what they thought of as an individual and personal response to fear of failure was in fact a common experience.
 Reassured too, to find that they were not alone in feeling and acting in these ways:

 - Anxiety that manifested itself in worry, sleeplessness, tummy upsets etc.